smiti5712/sql-challenge/README.md

 5. dept_emp - employee's change in department within the time period  (from_date - to_date)
 6. dept_managers - department's  change in manager within the time period  (from_date - to_date)

-Inspecting the data in these CSV files, the following aspects were designed -
+Post analysis of the data in these CSV files, the following aspects were designed -

 #### Data Modeling